pranavraja/proxy/README.md

 do this is to serve the cert.crt file from a static file server on the same network and to visit the URL in your device's web browser.
 This should prompt the OS to download and install the certificate as a root CA.

+If you are on OS X, you will need to go into Keychain Access again and double-click the newly installed cert, and mark it as "Always Trust" for browsers to trust it automatically.

 Alternatively, you can pass the `-nomitm` flag to disable HTTPS MITM functionality.